niekados/Journey/README.md

 - **[Sacramento](https://fonts.google.com/specimen/Sacramento)** - A beautiful handwriting font from Google Fonts, Sacramento is used exclusively for the website logo.
 Its elegant style captures the essence of writing by hand, making it a perfect representation of journaling experience.
 - **[Cutive Mono](https://fonts.google.com/specimen/Cutive+Mono)** - This typewriter style font is used for headers, complimenting the journaling theme.
 While maintaining a clear and readable style, Cutive Mono adds a nostalgic touch that reminds users of old-school typewritten books.
 - **[Work Sans](https://fonts.google.com/specimen/Work+Sans)** - As the general-purpose font for body text, Work Sans offers a clean and modern reading experience.
 Its slightly rounded edges and simple style make it easy on the eyes, while still carrying a subtle hint of the typewriter influence from Cutive Mono, ensuring a smooth visual transition.

+## Security

+Security is very important in the Journey journaling app to keep user information safe.
+Here are the main ways that the app protects data:

+1. **User Authentication**:
+   - The app uses [Django Allauth](https://docs.allauth.org/en/latest/index.html) for managing user accounts.
+This tool helps users create accounts, log in, and log out securely.
+It makes sure that only you can access your journal.

+2. **CSRF Tokens**:
+   - CSRF stands for Cross-Site Request Forgery.
+This means that when you submit a form, like when creating or editing an entry, the app checks for a special code.
+This helps verify that the action is coming from you and not someone else pretending to be you.

+3. **Defensive Design**:
+   - The app is designed to be safe and secure:
+     - **Access Restrictions**: You cannot access, edit, or delete journal entries unless you are logged in.
+This keeps your personal thoughts and experiences private and safe from anyone who shouldn't see them.
+     - **Ownership Verification**: You can only read, change or remove your own journal entries.
+The app checks that you are the owner before allowing any access or modifications.
+This prevents anyone from editing or deleting something that isn’t theirs.

+By putting these security measures in place, Journey creates a safe space for users to write and share thoughts without worrying about their privacy.

 ## Features